htcondor/htcondor/docs/man-pages/condor_storecred.rst

 #.
 In order to submit a job from a Windows platform machine, or to
-   execute a job on a Windows platform machine utilizing the **run\_as\_owner** functionality, *condor\_store\_cred* stores the password of a user/domain pair securely in the Windows registry.
+   execute a job on a Windows platform machine utilizing the **run\_as\_owner**\ :index:`submit commands<single: submit commands; run_as_owner>` functionality, *condor\_store\_cred* stores the password of a user/domain pair securely in the Windows registry.
 Using this stored password, HTCondor may act on behalf of the submitting user to access files, such as writing output or log files.
 HTCondor is able to run jobs with the user ID of the submitting user.
 The password is stored in the same manner as the system does when setting or changing account passwords.

 Passwords are stashed in a persistent manner; they are maintained across system reboots.